GaspardCulis/svg-tileserver/README.md

 Options:
-  -t, --tile-size <TILE_SIZE>        The size in pixels of a PNG tile [default: 256] -p, --port <PORT>                  The port to start the server on [default: 8080] -b, --bind-address <BIND_ADDRESS>  The size in pixels of a PNG tile [default: 127.0.0.1] -h, --help                         Print help
+  -t, --tile-size <TILE_SIZE>        The size in pixels of a PNG tile [default: 256] -p, --port <PORT>                  The port to start the server on [default: 8080] -b, --bind-address <BIND_ADDRESS>  The address to bind the server on [default: 127.0.0.1] -h, --help                         Print help
   -V, --version                      Print version
 ```